What are Handwriting Issues in Childhood?

 Further Resources on Handwriting Problems in Children

-- Writing Tutor: after working with an OT, seek tutoring for penmanship if you would like to take writing skills further.
+- Writing tutor: to seek tutoring for penmanship if you would like to take writing skills further.
 Working on this skill at home is excellent for younger children.
 But, if you are not making progress or see your child’s handwriting as a considerable problem, having a tutor will help your relationship with your child.

 Similar Conditions to Handwriting Problems